dssg/hitchhikers-guide/curriculum/2_data_exploration_and_analysis/git-and-github/github_continued.md

 ### On the Command Line:

 1. Open your practice markdown file
 2. Make a change somewhere in the document.
 Perhaps you want to profess your love for your favorite sweets, or add some new confections to the [cupcake ipsum](http://www.cupcakeipsum.com/).
+Or, go crazy and just make your own file with whatever gibberish you like.
 3. Add file to staging -  - `git add *`
 4. Commit your changes -  - `git commit -m 'some description of edit I just made'`
 5. Push  - `git push`

-## Using commit history to find bugs

-TKTK - fill in this section

 ## Merging branches